jwstegemann/fritz2/www/src/pages/docs/30_Render HTML.md

             dd { +person.id.toString() }
             dt { +"Name" }
             dd { +person.name }
-            dt { +"Artificial random value to show that this UI part will not react to age changes!" }
+            dt { +"Artificial random value to show that this UI part will not react to age changes." }
-            dd { +Id.next() } // This changes on re-rendering!
+            dd { +Id.next() } // This changes on re-rendering.
 It won't change in this app though.
         }
         dt { +"Age" }
         dd {